Wisconsin Lake Ice

 Impacts of declining lake ice duration

-- A shorter duration of ice cover on the Great Lakes leads to increased evaporation of lake water to the atmosphere, which in the absence of increasing precipitation would decrease lake levels.
+• A shorter duration of ice cover on the Great Lakes leads to increased evaporation of lake water to the atmosphere, which can lead to decreased water levels during drier years.

 Being safe on the ice